-With the exception of remedial and nonacademic vocational courses, NDNU accepts credit for courses completed with grade "C" (2.0) or higher at any degreegranting regionally-accredited two-year college or fouryear college or university, provided they are college-level courses.
+With the exception of remedial and nonacademic vocational courses, NDNU accepts credit for courses completed with grade "C" (2.0) or higher at any degreegranting regionally-accredited two-year college or four-year college or university, provided they are college-level courses.
+NDNU will upon request, review credits earned at a non-regionally accredited institution to determine if the coursework is acceptable for transfer credit.
 Courses from California community colleges are generally accepted according to the published recommendations for transfer of courses to the California State University system.
 NDNU has established articulation agreements with various schools that specify how courses will transfer for General Education and/or major requirements.
+If

-If NDNU does not have an existing articulation agreement with a school, then a transferrable course may only be used to satisfy a GE requirement if it is approved by the department corresponding to the requirement.
+NDNU does not have an existing articulation agreement with a school, then a transferrable course may only be used to satisfy a GE requirement if it is approved by the department corresponding to the requirement.
 No transfer credit decision is final until a final Transfer Credit Evaluation is processed by the Registrar and credits are posted to the NDNU transcript.
 (See our Articulation Agreements for details on how courses taken at other colleges can meet Notre Dame de Namur University general education and prerequisite requirements.)